Skip to content

 • Leavers - offboarding without an asset sweep is how equipment exits the company politely.
 The leaver’s assignment list is the checklist.

 • Stale custodians - if the named person left two years ago, the field is decoration.
-Periodic audits re-anchor records to reality.
+The audit cadence above is what re-anchors records to reality.

 Asset accountability in practice

 In day-to-day asset management, accountability lives or dies on how easy the handover ritual is.
-In AMPthilly, assets are checked out to a named employee, client, or department with due dates and a return step that captures who, when, and condition - and the audit history keeps every transfer on the record permanently.
+In AMPthilly, assets are checked out to a named employee, client, or department with due dates and a return step that captures who, when, and condition - and the audit history keeps every checkout, return, transfer, and ownership change on the record permanently.
+Onboarding and offboarding templates make the sweep at hire and exit a checklist, and a leaver’s gear transfers to a replacement with history intact.
 However it is implemented, the underlying habit is the same: one item, one name, and no movement without a log entry.
 This applies whether the item is a fixed asset on the balance sheet or a cheap radio that simply must not go missing.

 Free to start, no card required